 - Membrane transporters and the biofortification of cereals

-My research focusses on how plant cells respond to changes in their environment and how they store the nutrients they acquire.
-In particular, my laboratory works on how transport of chemical elements across cell membranes in plants is integrated with cellular signalling and nutritional status.
+Dale’s research focuses on how plant cells respond to changes in their environment and how they store the nutrients they acquire.
+In particular, his laboratory works on how transport of chemical elements across cell membranes in plants is integrated with cellular signalling and nutritional status.